moogacs/docs.buf.build/docs/bsr/overview.md

 - **Owner**: An entity that is either a user or organization within the BSR ecosystem.
 - **Repository**: Stores a single module and all versions of that module.

-    While roughly analogous to Git repositories, a Buf repository is only a remote location — there is no concept of a repository "clone" or "fork".
+    While roughly analogous to Git repositories, a Buf repository is only a remote location&mdash;there is no concept of a repository "clone" or "fork".
 Repositories do not exist in multiple locations.

     Every repository is identified by its module name, allowing it to be imported by other modules and uniquely identified within the BSR.